-Wayne Rooney guilty of drink driving
+Wayne Rooney guilty of drink-driving - CBBC Newsround

 Former England captain Wayne Rooney has apologised after he admitted drinking and driving.

-The Everton player was arrested when police stopped a car in Wilmslow, Cheshire, in the early hours of 1 September.
+The Everton player was arrested when police stopped a car in Wilmslow, Cheshire, on 1 September.

 Police used a special test called a breathalyser, which checks how much alcohol someone has had.

-Officers found he was three times the legal limit that night and shouldn't have been driving.
+Officers found he was three times over the legal limit and shouldn't have been driving.

-The court decided he will not be allowed to drive for two years and ordered him to do 100 hours of work in the community.
+On Monday, a court banned Rooney from driving for two years and ordered him to do 100 hours of unpaid work in the community.

 He was also told to pay £170 when he appeared at Stockport Magistrates' Court.